-The electrical conductivity (EC) of different grape varieties i.e. Bangalore blue, Dilkush, Sharad seedless and Red globe growing soils at different soil depth increases with increasing depth with mean values of 0.31, 0.31, 0.34 and 0.32 dSm-1 for surface soil samples respectively and in subsurface soils 0.19, 0.16, 0.17 and 0.17 dSm-1 respectively Fig. 2(b).
+The electrical conductivity (EC) of different grape varieties i.e. Bangalore blue, Dilkush, Sharad seedless, and Red globe growing soils at different soil depths increase with increasing depth with mean values of 0.31, 0.31, 0.34, and 0.32 dSm-1 for surface soil samples respectively and in subsurface soils 0.19, 0.16, 0.17 and 0.17 dSm-1 respectively Fig. 2(b).

-Under different grape varieties, Bangalore blue variety growing soils had low EC of 0.31 dSm-1 compared to other grape variety growing soils.
+Under different grape varieties, Bangalore blue variety growing soils had a low EC of 0.31 dSm-1 compared to other grape variety growing soils.

-Electrical conductivity of the soil was significantly higher in near root zone of grape vines treated with fertilizers, lime and FYM.
-Surface soil had higher EC values compare to sub-surface soil due to addition of salts through the fertilizer application over years.
+Electrical conductivity of the soil was significantly higher in the near root zone of grape vines treated with fertilizers, lime, and FYM.
+Surface soil had higher EC values compared to sub-surface soil due to the addition of salts through the fertilizer application over the years.
 These results are in agreement with the findings of Kumar et al. (2022).

-Table 1: Descriptive statistics of electro chemical properties of surface and subsurface soil samples of grape varieties in Nandi Valley of Karnataka
+Table 1: Descriptive statistics of electro-chemical properties of surface and subsurface soil samples of grape varieties in Nandi Valley of Karnataka